Lifailon/lazyjournal/README.md

 ## Alternatives

 - [Lnav](https://github.com/tstack/lnav) - The Logfile Navigator is a log file viewer for the terminal.
-- [TooLong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files.
+- [Toolong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files.
+- [Nerdlog](https://github.com/dimonomid/nerdlog) - A remote, multi-host TUI syslog viewer with timeline histogram and no central server.
 - [Gonzo](https://github.com/control-theory/gonzo) - A log analysis terminal UI with beautiful charts and AI-powered insights.
 - [Dozzle](https://github.com/amir20/dozzle) - A small lightweight application with a Web based interface to monitor Docker logs.